Gnafu/geonode/docs/install/project/index.rst

 .. note:: You can call your geonode project whatever you like following the naming conventions for python packages (generally lower case with underscores (_).
 In the examples below, replace ``my_geonode`` with whatever you would like to name your project.

-See also the `README <https://github.com/GeoNode/geonode-project/blob/master/README.rst>`_ fiel on geonode-project repository
+See also the `README <https://github.com/GeoNode/geonode-project/blob/master/README.rst>`_ file on geonode-project repository

 First of all we need to prepare a new Python Virtual Environment